Barbat (lute): Basic fingering

 Another important facet of left hand technique is the employment of the fingernail to help stop the string, giving a clearer tone and more pronounced ornaments than use of the fleshy tips alone.
-This is common to several other fretless instrument, among them the sarod, shamisen and san-xien.
+This is common to several other fretless instrument, among them the sarod, shamisen and sanxian.

-The Iranian Barbat/Oud player Mansour Nariman used only the first three fingers of the left hand.
+The Iranian barbat and oud player Mansour Nariman used only the first three fingers of the left hand.
 His student Hossein Behroozinia disagreed with this approach and decided to use all four fingers of the left hand.
-Today, most professional Barbat/Oud players use four fingers.
+Today, most professional barbat and oud players use their four fingers.